Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ##### Maximum Line Length 120 Characters

 The maximum line length should generally not exceed 120 characters.
 Once the limit has been reached the line should be wrapped onto another line.
 There aren't strict rules for how a line should be wrapped in all situations as there are many valid approaches.
-Below are the common line-wrapping techniques that we use.

 ###### SOQL Line-Wrapping